parvinfrzd/twit-log-mockup/README.md

 ## Future Updates:

-1. Add auotmated category builder
+1. Add auotmation in creation of categories
 2. Create more user friendly UX
 3. Create API to IBM/Google/Amazon NLP services to analyise the incoming data from Twitter
 4. Build data visualizer for tweets
 5. Build a more generic API to Twitter to make the experience more personalised